JFXtras/jfxtras-labs/README.md

 JFXtras-labs
 ============
 _A project for experimenting with new controls and other useful JavaFX extensions_ There are no guarentees on quality, longevity and support.
-Usage it at your own risk.
+Usage is at your own risk.

 ## License